So, I have decided to write a post about my SVT Ablation experience, also known as Catheter Ablation. It is now 5 days since I have had my procedure.

 FACT: these are more common in woman and normally discovered late teens, 20s or even in your 30s.
 So, as I mention above if you get something similar, you are not going crazy, please seek a GPs advice.

-After having countless ECGs and Echos, I requested a stress test as I knew that, in my case, exercise set it off.
-Thankfully I got referred to the cardiologist again and on the day of my stress test, BINGO, the palpitations happened and my heart raced like it usually did (230bpm).
-Though very uncomfortable, I was so glad the doctors could finally see it.
+After having countless ECGs and Echos, I requested a stress test as I knew that, in my case, exercise was the trigger.
+Thankfully, I got referred to the cardiologist again and on the day of my stress test, BINGO, the palpitations happened and my heart raced like it usually did (230bpm).
+Though very uncomfortable, I was so glad the doctors could finally see on screen my super fast heart rate.
 It wasn’t in my head after all!

 My SVT Ablation experience – before